Architecture

 Pierre Cuypers, Library of the Rijksmuseum, 1886, Amsterdam, Netherlands.
 Photo by Michael D Beckwith via Wikimedia Commons (CC0).

 The name Cuypers Library comes from the famous Dutch architect Pierre Cuypers, whose designs of Rijksmuseum and the Amsterdam Central Station are the symbols of the city.
 This library is the largest and oldest in the Netherlands, and it currently functions as the research library of the Rijksmuseum.
-It had been open for use for art history lovers as well as professionals, but is currently closed due to renovation.
+It had been open for use for art history lovers as well as professionals.

 Henri Labrouste, Reading room of the Sainte-Geneviève Library, Paris, France.